Pratibha1403/contact-crud/README.md

-    composer install --no-dev --optimize-autoloader
-    Install Node.js dependencies (if the project includes a frontend built with Laravel Mix):
+    composer install --no-dev --optimize-autoloader 3.Install Node.js dependencies (if the project includes a frontend built with Laravel Mix):

-    ```bash
     npm install

 4.Copy the .env.example file to .env: